Olivier-Boudeville/erlang-serial/README.md

 The C "legacy" code has been formatted as discussed in [this section](https://seaplus.esperide.org/#c-c-code-formatting) of Ceylan-Seaplus.

 As for the formatting of the Erlang code, see [this section](https://howtos.esperide.org/Erlang.html#formatting-erlang-code) of Ceylan-HOWTO.

+In both cases we are bound over time to apply the formatting conventions that are uniform across the Ceylan project.

 ## License